 Pre-Conference Immersion Sessions

 Designed to provide adults with a more intimate experience and in-depth discussion about targeted topics or venues, Pre-conference Immersion Sessions are offered on Wednesday, June 13, 2018 from 8:30 am until 2:30 pm for a registration fee of $85.95 each.
 Because these sessions are limited to 25 attendees, they sell out quickly.
 The cost for each attending adult covers registration but not lunch.
 An attendee may bring their own lunch, may select a 4 day meal ticket option if staying for the rest of the conference (see below), or may eat off campus.
-There is no individual pay-at-door option this year for a Wednesday only lunch.
+There is no individual pay-at-the-door option this year for a Wednesday-only lunch.

 The immersion sessions are intended for adults and only babes-in-arms may accompany parents.
 If the infant begins to cry, we ask parents to please leave until the child is quiet so that others' learning is not hindered.